constellation-daq/Constellation/docs/manual/howtos/satellite_py.md

 The following transitional state actions are optional:

-* `void NewSatellite::reconfiguring()`: implements a fast partial reconfiguration of the satellite, see below for a detailed description.
 * `def do_interrupting(self)`: this is the transition to the `SAFE` state and defaults to `do_stopping` (if necessary because current state is `RUN`), followed by `do_landing`.
 If desired, this can be overwritten with a custom action.

 For the steady state action for the `RUN` state, see below.